Alexis Christoforous

+Alexis Christoforous (born October 19, 1970) is a New York-based Correspondent for Bloomberg News.
+Prior to 2025, she previously reported for ABC News and CBS News.

 Previously, she worked for Yahoo Finance as an Anchor and Correspondent, interviewing CEOs of Fortune 500 companies and covering major business events including The World Economic Forum in Davos, Switzerland, and the annual meeting of Warren Buffett's Berkshire Hathaway.